Politics and policyDiscipline

 - political and social research

 - public communication

 - public service

-Discover a new country and make friends all around the world.
-With a Deakin Education Abroad program, your degree can take you where you want to go.
+Discover a new country and make friends around the world while gaining course credit.
+With a Deakin study tour or trimester abroad your degree can take you where you want to go.

 Research with us